zw627/helsinki-journey-planner/README.md

 # Helsinki Journey Planner

 An app that provides real-time itinerary information for the public transport in Helsinki.
 [Try it here.](https://helsinki-journey-planner.com).
-Or use the [mirror #1](https://helsinki-journey-planner.netlify.app/), [mirror #2](https://master.d1hb32a5utog8e.amplifyapp.com/).
+Or use the [mirror](https://helsinki-journey-planner.netlify.app/).

 ![Home Page](https://github.com/zw627/helsinki-journey-planner/blob/master/README.jpg)